mpcodemonkey/165-transparency-demo/README.md

 - a menu(press space to access) that displays a blend menu for modifying blend functions on the fly

 Missing:
-- All blend equations
+- Multiple SceneNode groups with different blend functions applied to each

 Current Objectives:
-- Implement remaining Source, Dest, and Equation actions in BlendMenu
 - Clean up assignment specific code(remove and/or obfuscate)
 - Replace object model with one that has a proper vertex mapping